Unbased rational homotopy theory: a Lie algebra approach: Model category of curved Lie algebras

+The isomorphism is strictly curved as the two resulting curved Lie algebras are related by a twist.
+Explicitly the morphism is given by $(f,z)$, where $f$ is the identity on $\mathfrak{g}$ and $\mathfrak{h}$, and maps $z$ to $-z$.
+The inverse morphism has the identical action. \end{remark}

-The (categorical) coproduct of Propositions \ref{prop_coprod} is similar to the (non-categorical) disjoint product of \cite{laz_markl}; it can be informally thought of as taking the disjoint union of the two spaces, formally adding a $\MC$ basepoint (i.e. a solution the Maurer-Cartan equation) and then twisting the copy of $\mathfrak{h}$ with this basepoint to flatten its curvature.
+The (categorical) coproduct of Proposition \ref{prop_coprod} is similar to the (non-categorical) disjoint product of \cite{laz_markl}.
+Informally, the coproduct can be thought of as taking the disjoint union of the two spaces, formally adding a MC base point (i.e.~a solution the Maurer-Cartan equation) and then twisting the copy of $\mathfrak{h}$ with this base point to flatten its curvature.